dschalk/monads-for-functional-javascript/README.md

 This repository contains the code that is running online at [JS-monads-stable](http://schalk.net:3055) in a [Motorcycle.js](https://github.com/motorcyclejs) application.
 Motorcycle.js is [Cycle.js](https://github.com/cyclejs/core) using [Most](https://github.com/cujojs/most) and [Snabbdom](https://github.com/paldepind/snabbdom) instead of RxJS and "virtual-dom".

 The use of the monads is explained at [the online presentation](http://schalk.net:3055), which is the running version of this code.
-There, you can see explanations and demonstrations of a shared, persistent todo list; an interactive simulated dice game with a traversable history number displays, chat rooms for for each group that is formed to play the game or just to chat, and much more.
+There, you can see explanations and demonstrations of a shared, persistent todo list; an interactive simulated dice game with a traversable history of number displays, chat rooms for for each group that is formed to play the game or just to chat, and more.

 Here are some definitions, which can also be seen at [the online presentation](http://schalk.net:3055) :
 ## Basic Monad